 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for a Halloween dessert that actually tastes as good as it looks?
-This Chocolate Spider Layer Cake is rich, airy, and covered in sticky-sweet webs with a chocolate spider perched on top.
-Every bite melts between fluffy chiffon layers and whipped ganache — a little spooky, a lot delicious.
+This Chocolate Spider Cake is rich, airy, and covered in sticky-sweet webs with a chocolate spider perched on top.
+Every bite melts between soft, fudgy chocolate layers and silky whipped ganache — a little spooky, a lot delicious.

 Chocolate Spider Layer Cake on a black cake stand with dramatic lighting, smoke, and glowing purple and blue hues for Halloween.